phoible/phoible.github.io/faq.md

 | ra     |                   100 |
 | uz     |                    83 |

-Note that the same languiod may be reported in different sources as encoded in different doculects.
+Note that the same languoid may be reported in different sources as encoded in different doculects.
 Here are the lects included in the most
 sources: